leonleoff/qhana-docker/readme.md

 If you want to use the [NISQ-Analyzer](https://github.com/UST-QuAntiL/nisq-analyzer) plugin, use `docker compose --profile nisq up`.

+### Docker Compose V1 deprecation

+Docker Compose V1 and the `docker-compose` command will no longer be supported by the end of June 2023.
+`docker compose` (space instead of hyphen) should be used instead.
+For more information about the deprecation of Docker Compose V1 see https://www.docker.com/blog/new-docker-compose-v2-and-v1-deprecation/ .

 ## Using QHAna

 Open http://localhost:8080 in a web browser to use the QHAna UI.